SabaEtezadRazavi/sabaetezadrazavi.github.io/Blog.md

 ---
 layout: page
-title: Things I write or read for fun!
+title: Blog
-subtitle: yoho
+subtitle: Things I write or read for fun!
-description: "Draw your chair up close to the edge of the percipice and I'll tell you a story." -Scott Fitzgerald
+description: Draw your chair up close to the edge of the percipice and I'll tell you a story. -Scott Fitzgerald
-tags: [sabaetezadrazavi]
+tags: [sabaetezadrazavi,cosmology,astrophysic,machinelearning]
 ---

 Tell me stories!